Jeffys/french_business_directory/personal_email_usage/README.md

 Improved Security: Only process emails from verified contacts in your database, reducing spam and unauthorized communications.
 Better Resource Utilization: Optimize server resources by processing only relevant emails from known senders.
 Streamlined Communication Flow: Ensure that only business-relevant emails from legitimate contacts are processed into your Odoo system.
+Centralized Communication History: All emails from contacts automatically appear in their respective contact's chatter, providing a complete 360-degree view of all interactions.

 ## Installation
 Download the module from this repository.